The Final Word: Bob Condotta reviews what went wrong in the Seahawks’ defeat to the Chargers

 WHAT I SAID: Receiver Doug Baldwin.

-WHAT HAPPENED: One of the more positive signs of Sunday’s game was the play of Baldwin, who had four receptions on four targets for 77 yards, as well as a 12-yarder that was called back, and being open at least one other time — by Carroll’s estimation, anyway — for what could have been a big gain.
-Seattle will need all of that it can get from Baldwin going forward.
+WHAT HAPPENED: One of the more positive signs of Sunday’s game was the play of Baldwin, who had four receptions on four targets for 77 yards, and a 12-yarder that was called back, and by Carroll’s estimation, he was open at least one other time for what could have been a big gain.
+Seattle will need all that it can get from Baldwin going forward.

-WHAT I COULD HAVE SAID: Special teams.
 Had Seattle somehow won this game it would have pointed to special teams as a big reason why.
-True, Janikowski missed a field goal.
-But the punting of Michael Dickson (50-yard average net) gave Seattle a huge field position edge much of the day, and Chargers’ kicker Caleb Strugis missed two PATs and a 42-yard field goal, the latest in a string of shaky performances that proved to be the final straw for the Chargers as he was waived on Monday.
+True, Sebastian Janikowski missed a field goal.
+But Michael Dickson’s punting (50-yard average net) gave Seattle a huge field-position edge much of the day, and Chargers kicker Caleb Sturgis missed two PATs and a 42-yard field goal.
+It was the latest in a string of shaky performances that proved to be the final straw for the Chargers, who waived Sturgis on Monday.
 Seattle also allowed just 22 yards on two kickoff returns.
 The Chargers began seven of their 10 possessions inside their own 24, and six inside their own 17.

-WILD CARD PLAYER WHO COULD SURPRISE
+WILD-CARD PLAYER WHO COULD SURPRISE

 WHAT I SAID: Defensive end Dion Jordan.

-WHAT HAPPENED: Jordan played 26 snaps in his second straight game seeing significant action after missing two of the previous three games due to injury.
-Jordan had two tackles but no sacks of QB hits, and Seattle will need more pass rush help from him going forward.
+WHAT HAPPENED: Jordan played 26 snaps in his second straight game, seeing significant action after missing two of the previous three games due to injury.
+Jordan had two tackles but no sacks or QB hits, and Seattle will need more pass rush help from him going forward.
 Jordan doesn’t have a sack yet this season and just two QB hits.

-WHAT I COULD HAVE SAID: Safety Delano Hill.
 Maybe we should have known Hill might have to play some given McDougald’s questionable status entering the game due to his knee issue.
 Hill, a second-year player out of Michigan and a third-round pick in 2017, had played just 33 snaps on defense before Sunday.
-But he played a career-high 25 against the Chargers and held up well, making four tackles, one for a loss, playing throughout a second half when the Seattle defense stiffened considerably — Los Angeles punted on four of its five second-half drives the other resulting in a missed field goal.
+But he played a career-high 25 against the Chargers and held up well, making four tackles, one for a loss, playing throughout a second half when the Seattle defense stiffened considerably.
+Los Angeles punted on four of its five second-half drives the other resulting in a missed field goal.

 THE FINAL WORD